BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 > _Problem Solved:_ Jonathan wants to prove his expertise in blockchain tech writing, but there are no official credentials.

 Jonathan has been doing technical writing on blockchains for a few years and wants to extend that into a freelance career.
-Unfortunately, most of his extant writing has been internal documents and so he can't point potential employers to them.
+Unfortunately, most of his extant writing has been internal documents, and so he can't point potential employers to them.

 Omar, an expert in blockchain technical writing, has GitHub repos that are filled with examples of his own excellent writing, and that's led him to offer Open Badges for other people whose writing he thinks is up to spec.
 He creates credentials for them signed with his GitHub private key.